StephWolter/GetOnTheList/README.md

     * [chartimage]()

 ## Website building Pt 2
+* Created list of list_names for future use
+* Created 2 metadata tables
 * Insert app links into HTML as appropriate
 * complete Dropdown menus
 * Smooth out design

 ## Create Powerpoint of presentation
+* Created in Excel
+* Shared with team and edited in Google Slides.
 * Practiced

 ## Created ReadMe